weeniemount/Geckium/README.md

 1. Open Firefox, and in the address bar go to `about:support`
 2. Look for `Profile Folder` and next to it press `Open Profile Directory`
-3. Copy the `chrome` folder from the `Profile Folder` folder in your copy of Geckium to the resulting file manager's window's currently displayed folder
+3. Copy the `chrome` folder (and if it's your first time installing Geckium `chrThemes` folder) from the `Profile Folder` folder in your copy of Geckium to the resulting file manager's window's currently displayed folder
 4. Navigate to `File System/usr/lib/firefox` (or `File System/usr/lib/firefox-esr` if using Mozilla Firefox ESR)
 5. Copy the contents of the `Firefox Folder` folder in your copy of Geckium to the `firefox`/`firefox-esr` folder (if your file manager does not ask for Superuser privilleges automatically, you will need to manually open your File Manager with Superuser privilleges)
 6. Back in the Firefox window, scroll to the top, and press `Clear startup cache` followed by confirming the confirmation that then displays